NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Thrill-Seeker.md

 Choose two ability boosts.
 One must be to **Strength** or **Constitution**, and one is a free ability boost.

 You are trained in the Athletics skill and the Engineering Lore skill.
-You gain the [[Feats/Combat Climber|Combat Climber]] skill feat.
+You gain the [[Combat Climber|Combat Climber]] skill feat.

 *Source: Pathfinder Lost Omens: Firebrands*
 *OGL*